dask/distributed/docs/source/plugins.rst

 Accessing Full Task State
 -------------------------

-If you would like to access the full ``TaskState`` stored in the scheduler you can do this by passing and storing a reference to the scheduler as so:
+If you would like to access the full :class:`distributed.scheduler.TaskState` stored in the scheduler you can do this by passing and storing a reference to the scheduler as so:

 .. code-block:: python